 #4 BEST TIME OF DAY TO PHOTOGRAPH WATERFALLS

 The amazing photos you see in magazines and books are usually taken within those hours.
-Those who are prepared to stay late, or get there early, get the best images.
+Those photographers that are prepared to stay late or get there early, get the best images.
+End of story.

-At sunrise: For the morning, try and arrive before the sun hits the horizon.
+At sunrise: For the morning, try and arrive before the sun is over the horizon (during blue hour).
 Depending on how far north you live, that could be really early.
 Are you the early bird prepared to catch the worm, which in this case is some stunning images?

 #5 HOW TO HANDLE SHOOTING IN BRIGHT SUNLIGHT

-When shooting in bright sunlight your exposure will be f/16 at one divided by your ISO – meaning if you are using ISO 100, your exposure will be: ISO 100, f/16, 1/100th of a second.
+When shooting in bright sunlight your exposure will be f/16 at 1 divided by your ISO – meaning if you are using ISO 100, your exposure will be: ISO 100, f/16, 1/100th of a second.

 “So what,” you ask?

-What's the solution?
+So what’s the solution?

-Some brands offer variable versions that have two pieces of glass, which when rotated against each other get darker or lighter.
+Some brands offer adjustable versions that have two pieces of glass, which when rotated against each other get darker or lighter.
 I have one of these Variable ND filters.

-The images below were taken without the help of the ND filter.
+The images below were taken without the help of an ND filter.
 Notice the slowest shutter speed possible was 1/20th of a second.

-I was quite happy with the 5-second exposure so stopped there.
+I was quite happy with the 5-second exposure so I stopped there.
 I did take one at 10 seconds and it was almost identical so I deleted it.

-I do find that at the very darkest point of my ND filter it tends to add a color cast that doesn’t appear with less density.
+I do find that at its very darkest point my ND filter tends to add a color cast (image below) that doesn’t appear with less density.
 It also makes the image have a little less contrast.
 This may vary with the type of filter you purchase.

 #6 TRY SOMETHING DIFFERENT

 Waterfalls are a commonly photographed subject.
 Trying to come up with a unique image can be challenging.
-So let’s think outside the box a little bit and consider what the “norm” is and how you can do something just a little different.
+So let’s think outside the box a little bit and consider what the norm is and how you can do something just a little different.

 The image below was taken from behind this tiny stream of water (I hesitate to call it a waterfall, it was more like a sprinkle) from a high camera angle looking down.
-The light skimming of the wet rocks and the moss covered tree roots caught my eye.
+The light skimming off the wet rocks and the moss-covered tree roots caught my eye.

 I’m not 100% happy with the image because the columns could be sharper, but I shot it at f/16 for a minute.
 It was already almost totally dark and we had to walk back down the hill to the car, so I wasn’t keen on staying much longer.
-It also looked sharp on the camera screen and I didn’t zoom in to check it.
+It also looked sharp on the camera screen and I didn’t zoom in to check it (DOH!).

 SUMMARY AND ACTION PLAN

 Okay so now your mission is to go find some moving water.
 It doesn’t have to be a waterfall it could be a fountain or even a fish pond that has a flowing stream.

 If you have some images you’ve done in the past of water please share those also, and tell us how you achieved it.
 Indicate your camera settings and tell us about the image.